-This option sets automatic rndc configuration, which creates a file lrndc_key that is read by both rndc and named on startup.
-The rndc . key file defines a default command channel and authentication key allowing rndc to communicate with named on the local host with no further configuration.
+This option sets automatic rndc configuration, which creates a file rndc.key in /etc (or a different sysconfdir specified when BIND was built) that is read by both rndc and named on startup.
+The rndc.key file defines a default command channel and authentication key allowing rndc to communicate with named on the local host with no further configuration.